 This plant doesn’t grow big and shouldn’t require repotting.
 As the plant grows slowly, many people never need to transplant the Variegata.

-However, when growing from offsets, younger plants may eventually outgrow their pots.
+However, when growing the tiger aloe from offsets, younger plants may eventually outgrow their pots.
 Transplant in the fall, when plants start growing again.

 The best soil for these small aloes is a well-drained soil for cactus or a regular potting soil with 25% extra perlite or pumice added.